Trans Himalayan Motorcycle Tour

 Ride through the Lohit River Valley and enter the land of the Tai Khampti tribe, a community with roots from Myanmar.
 The Khampti villages here are famous for their beautiful Buddhist monasteries, colorful textiles and bamboo houses on stilts.
 The road is mostly paved so you can enjoy the views without the stress of rough terrain.
 You will see a variety of landscapes today, from plains to forests.
 As you enter Assam, you will notice the change in vegetation and scenery as Assam is a land shaped by its tea history.

 Kohima, the capital of Nagaland, is a mix of tribal culture and war history.
 Famous for the WWII Battle of Kohima it is a significant place in world history.
 Visit the Kohima War Cemetery to pay homage to the soldiers who lost their lives fighting the Japanese forces.
 En route pass by Doyang Lake where thousands of Amur Falcons rest before flying to Africa.
 Kohima has a lively atmosphere and historical landmarks, a unique destination in Northeast India.
+The ‘Battle of Kohima’ and specifically the ‘Battle of the tennis court’ are examples of famous battles fought in this theatre.
+A good day of riding again, we take you to Kohima via the Doyang reservoir on village tracks.
+This area has become famous for the annual migration of the Amur Falcons who rest here for 40 days fattening up for their further flight to Africa.

 Enter Meghalaya's Jaintia Hills, ride through pine forests and cross the Umrangso Reservoir.
 The peaceful landscapes will take you to Jowai, famous for its Jaintia community and local culture.
 The ride will show you the unique beauty of Meghalaya - hill sides, reservoirs and more and leave you fresh for the next day's ride.

-Go to Cherrapunji, one of the wettest places on Earth.
+Drive to Cherrapunji, one of the wettest places on Earth.
 This route near the Bangladesh border has winding roads and traditional Khasi villages.
 See the natural beauty of Meghalaya and in Cherrapunji, see living root bridges and massive limestone caves formed by centuries of rain and erosion.

 A day to indulge in Cherrapunji’s wonders.
 Trek to the living root bridges, handcrafted by the Khasi people over centuries by entwining the roots of Ficus trees.
 These bridges are a symbol of resilience and harmony with nature.
 You can also visit Mawsmai Caves or Shella town for views of Bangladesh’s plains.